Lazarillo de Tormes: Literary significance and criticism

 Significantly, the only named characters are Lazarillo and his family: his mother Antona Pérez, his father Tomé Gonzáles, and his stepfather El Zayde.
 The surname de Tormes comes from the river Tormes.
 In the narrative, Lazarillo explains that his father ran a mill on the river, where he was literally born on the river.
-The Tormes runs through Lazarillo's home town, Tejares, a then small village, now a neighborhood in Salamanca, a Castilian-Leonese university city.
+The Tormes runs through Lazarillo's hometown, Tejares, a then small village, now a neighborhood in Salamanca, a Castilian-Leonese university city.
 (There is an old mill on the river, and a statue of Lazarillo and the blind man next to the Roman bridge [puente romano] in the city.)

 Lazarillo is the diminutive of the Spanish name Lázaro.
 There are two appearances of the name Lazarus in the Bible, and not all critics agree as to which story the author was referring when he chose the name.
 The more well-known tale is in John 11 (John 11:41–44), in which Jesus raises Lazarus from the dead.
 The second is in Luke 16 (Luke 16:19–31), a parable about a beggar named Lazarus at the gate of a stingy rich man's house.

 In contrast to the fancifully poetic language devoted to fantastic and supernatural events about unbelievable creatures and chivalric knights, the realistic prose of Lazarillo described suppliants purchasing indulgences from the Church, servants forced to die with their masters on the battlefield (as Lazarillo's father did), thousands of refugees wandering from town to town, poor beggars flogged away by whips because of the lack of food.
 The anonymous author included many popular sayings and ironically interpreted popular stories.

 The Prologue with Lázaro's extensive protest against injustice is addressed to a high-level cleric, and five of his eight masters in the novel serve the church.
-Lazarillo attacked the appearance of the church and its hypocrisy, though not its essential beliefs, a balance not often present in following picaresque novels.
+Lazarillo attacks the appearance of the church and its hypocrisy, though not its essential beliefs, a balance not often present in following picaresque novels.

 Besides creating a new genre, Lazarillo de Tormes was critically innovative in world literature in several aspects: